4–7 May 2026 • Chicago, IL

 12:30 PM -

-Planning for Large Load Interconnections Engineering the Future: Workforce Strategies Data Centers Industry Leading T&D Innovations Voltage and Current Sensor Considerations Role of Energy Storage Systems in Grid Planning Adaptive Cybersecurity for Distributed Energy Resources Power Quality in Active Distribution Networks From Metrics to Dollars: Understanding the Economics of Reliability
+Planning for Large Load Interconnections: Utility Challenges, Modeling and Insights Engineering the Future: Workforce Strategies for a Changing Utility Industry Assessing Industry Efforts and Standards Needs for Data Center Deployment Industry Leading T&D Innovations Voltage and Current Sensors, Considerations for Sensor Selection and Validation in Field Applications The Role of Energy Storage Systems in Grid Planning & Operations to Support Large Electric Load Growth Adaptive Cybersecurity for Distributed Energy Resources: Leveraging AI, Game Theory, and Edge Intelligence Power Quality in Active Distribution Networks From Metrics to Dollars: Understanding the Economic Value of a Resilient Grid

 2:00 PM -